idio-lang/DIPS/source/scheme/scheme-basics.rst

 is exposed such that it can be invoked as if it were a regular function.

-You create primitive functions as a combination of elementary memory management functions (think of ``cons`` to create some, say, :lname:`C` structure on the heap, and ``car`` and ``cdr`` to poke about in it), bootstrap functions (you might want a simple ``map`` function before it can be re-written into all its glory) and plain old expediency and efficiency functions.
+You create primitive functions as a combination of:

+* elementary memory management functions -- think of ``cons`` to create some, say, :lname:`C` structure on the heap, and ``car`` and ``cdr`` to poke about in it

+* bootstrap functions -- you might want a simple ``map`` function before it can be re-written into all of its glory

+* plain old expediency and efficiency functions -- some things just want a fast, tight loop.

 .. sidebox:: Local forms, for local people!

-Special forms sounds great for system-defined functions but what if **I** want one?
+Special forms sounds great for system-defined functions and people who want to hack away at the source code but what if **I** want one?
 Well, in many languages you're clean out of luck.
 Want to add a new syntax operator alongside ``if``, ``while`` etc. to :lname:`C`?
 That's not going to happen.
 However, the folks in :lname:`Scheme`-land are more generous and have blessed us with *macros*.

 And arguably cursed us with macros.
-A two-edged sword.
+A double-edged sword.

 Bindings
 --------